 Visit El Barranco during the afternoon then return to the boat for dinner.

-Transfer to Airport and flight back to USA.
+Transfer to Airport for flight back to US.
 (B)

 The itineraries and program are subject to change without prior notice, due mainly to adjustments in the policies and regulations of the Galapagos National Park, weather conditions, seasonal changes and safety reasons.